Moeinh77/voice-command-classification-Keras/README.md

 ### Model:

-The model consists of Conv1d layers followed by maxpooling layer.
-Also dropout is used as the regularization method.
+The model consists of 4 Conv blocks (Conv1d layers followed by maxpooling layer and then dropout) and 2 fully connected layers.
+Dropout rate is 0.3 and Adam is used as optimizer.

 ![](model.png)